meistermeier/home-remote/README.md

 ### Elro power outlets (433 Mhz Radio Transmitter)
 First tests on the raspberry pi where successful.
 Still in integration phase.

+### Re-enable voice support
+Bring back the voice support to control your home Star Trek style :) But avoid movies to pause or stop themselves by voice recognition that really sucks.

+### Sensor support
+This will be the next milestone.
+Support various sensors to bring make this application a home automation system.
+It's also necessary to create some kind of DSL to map sensors to actions (commands).

 [1]: http://xbmc.org/ "XBMC"
 [2]: http://sourceforge.net/projects/cmusphinx/files/sphinx4/1.0%20beta6/ "sphinx at sourceforge"
 [3]: http://www.igniterealtime.org/projects/smack "smack project site"